Krisiacik/ImageViewer/README.md

 * `Composited background`: Background is now composed from two layers - the blur and the color layer.
 Blur intensity, color and the level of transparency for both layers is handled separately.
 * `Block-based image fetching`: Now it's completely up to you to handle fetching the way you want... just pass a block that does it.
 * `Rotation mode`: Option to rotate now can be set to be app based or always.
-* `Spring bouncing`: Displacement can optionaly include a spring bounce effect same as in the iOS Photos app.
+* `Spring bouncing`: Displacement can optionally include a spring bounce effect same as in the iOS Photos app.
 * `Panorama support`: Very wide panorama images will still be scaled to aspectFill after double tap to zoom, even if the resize would result in a scale that exceeds maximumZoomScale.

 #### Config options